* Dollar drops against the yen as BoJ holds steady

 The data could raise doubts about the ability of the economy to absorb government spending cuts and higher taxes and may fuel speculation of the possibility of more Federal Reserve measures to boost growth, or at least keep the Fed’s current stimulus plans in place.

-A drop in Amazon.com weighed on the market after the Internet retailer gave a disappointing outlook, sending its shares down more than 7 percent.
+Wall Street was slightly lower by mid-afternoon, putting the S&P 500 on track to snap a five-day winning streak.
+A drop in Amazon.com also weighed on the market after the Internet retailer gave a disappointing outlook, sending its shares down nearly 7 percent.

-Investors in European equities also took a breather after five days of gains.
+Investors in European equities were also taking a breather after five days of gains.
 Europe’s top shares on the FTSEurofirst 300 closed down 0.4 percent, and world shares were off 0.2 percent.

 A growing belief that the European Central Bank will react to the recent deterioration in the euro zone’s economy by cutting interest rates next Thursday helped European stocks rise this week, pushed the euro to a three-week low and contributed to a fall in bond yields.